Hide menu

 Process tools description

-Process Tools Supported representation Description
+Process Toolkit components Supported representation Description

 Running the example

-Usage: MTKConverter -i <import_file> -p <process> -e <export_folder> where:
+MTKConverter -i <import_file> -p <process> ... -e <export_target> [options]

 Possible process parameter values